ueberdosis/hocuspocus/docs/src/docPages/api/extensions/webhook.md

 As you probably already know from [the guide](/guide/transformations) the Y-Doc must be serialized into something readable by your application and when importing a document it must be converted into a Y-Doc respectively.

-Because hocuspocus doesn't know how your data is structured, you need to pass a transformer to the Webhook extension.
+Because Hocuspocus doesn't know how your data is structured, you need to pass a transformer to the Webhook extension.
 You can use one of the transformers from the `@hocuspocus/transformer` package.
 Make sure to configure them properly.
 In this example we used the TiptapTransformer that needs the list of extensions:

 ```typescript
 import { Server } from '@hocuspocus/server'